FredRex/Cryptography-Class/README.md

 8. Playfair - a 5x5 Matrix made from 25 latin characters, use special rules made from digrpahs from the inputted string, divisibility by 2

 //NOTE: KLING KRACKER IS CURRENTLY UNOPERABLE IN THE AFFINE CIPHER AND WILL NOT BE UNTIL I CAN PRIORITIZE IT ON A LATER DATE, IT WILL BE //UPADTED TO INCLUDE A VARIETY OF CIPHERS LATER ON, INCLUDING MY FINAL PROJECT

-Update: The Neely Enigma Machine has been uploaded and contains a GUI with all the 8 private key ciphers learned this trimester in Cryptography